tigerwins/Runway/README.md

 end
 ```

 Additionally, the framework generates an authenticity token to protect against CSRF attacks.
-This is included in the controller through the `protect_from_forgery` and `check_authenticity_token` methods.
+This is verified in the controller through the `protect_from_forgery` and `check_authenticity_token` methods.
+The authenticity token must be included in every form that sends a `POST`, `PUT`, or `DELETE` request in order for the request to be accepted.

 ### Router

-Runway includes a router that will allow you to specify routes to the controllers, dynamically handling "GET", "POST", "PUT", and "DELETE" routes by using Ruby's `define_method`.
+Runway includes a router that will allow you to specify routes to the controllers, dynamically handling `GET`, `POST`, `PUT`, and `DELETE` routes by using Ruby's `define_method`.

 ```Ruby
 [:get, :post, :put, :delete].each do |http_method|